oclif/oclif.github.io/website/blog/2021-03-01-introducing-oclif-core.md

 We are excited to announce the next iteration of the oclif project today: `@oclif/core`.

-We have learned a lot in the last three years of developing oclif and developing on oclif, running millions of commands a day via Heroku & Salesforce CLIs.
+We have learned a lot in the last three years of developing oclif, developing on oclif and supporting millions of command runs a day via Heroku and Salesforce CLIs.
-`@oclif/core` ("Core") simplifies the development experience and introduces highly requested new features.
+`@oclif/core` ("Core") simplifies the oclif development experience and introduces highly requested new features.

 Core combines the essential oclif packages into one "core" package, aptly named `@oclif/core`.

 Core also introduces:
 - A default command option
-- Use colon or spaced command syntax
+- Colon or space command syntax
-- Async parsing
+- Async command parsing
 - Command piping to arguments

-With default command functionality, Core simplifies the oclif project and removes the notion of single vs multi command CLIs.
+With the introduction of default command functionality, Core simplifies the oclif project and removes the notion of single or multi command CLIs.
 Core CLIs can have 1 or many commands.

-Along with Core, we have combined the oclif and oclif-dev CLIs into a single CLI with a new AWS S3 compatible publishing scheme.
+Along with Core, we moved the oclif-dev CLI into the oclif CLI creating a single "utility" CLI.
+This CLI also introduces a new AWS S3 compatible publishing scheme.

 ### What to expect in the near future

 Core is in pre-release beta and being actively developed for new internal Salesforce CLIs.

 Much documentation needs to be written in the comming months including migration paths.
+Migration onto Core should be as painless as possible with many exports remaining entirely unchanged.
 Look for forthcoming blog posts and documentation on [oclif.io](https://oclif.io).

-I've written Core with current CLIs migration in mind.
-Migration onto it should be as painless as possible with many exports remaining entirely unchanged.

 Early this summer, tentively June 1, we will release Core v1.
-Core's release will coincide with major bumps to many oclif plugin packages.
-See the compatablility matrix below (which will be included in documentaion).
+Core's release will coincide with major bumps to many other oclif plugin packages.
+See the compatablility matrix below.

-At Core's v1 release, the current essential oclif packages (namely: command, config, errors & parser) will go into maintenance mode until Jan 2022.
+At Core's v1 release, the current "main" oclif packages (namely: command, config, errors & parser) will go into maintenance mode until Jan 2022.
 They will receive _only_ bug and security fixes and they remain compatable with current versions of the oclif and oclif-dev CLIs.
+Afterwhich, they will be archived.

 Companioning Core, the next major release of the oclif CLI (literally `oclif@2`) will generate Core CLIs.